heruix/VirtualCode/UnicornVM-V7/README.md

 VCAPI const void *vc_make_callee(const void *fn, void *usrctx, fn_vc_callback_t callback);

 Make a wrapper for function 'fn' with 'usrctx','callback', the return value is a new function pointer which will run under our VCPU;

-You can replace this pointer to target's function pointer like C++-Vtable/Script-Native-Bridge.
+You can replace this pointer to process's function pointer like C++-Vtable/Script-Native-Bridge.
 ```

 Follow us for update or bug report: